 Using the term “bomb” in a post-9/11 NYC, however, has certainly lost its appeal, and a post-Mayor Giuliani city saw a new cleaned-up model of shiny, metallic subway cars that all but eradicated the once-ubiquitous graffiti that once served as wallpaper behind every New Yorker's commute.

 But the subculture that was graffiti continued to grow and spread internationally.
 These days, it’s more commonly called “street art” and the practitioners of this specialized art form come from a much larger pool of people with different social, ethnic, and educational backgrounds.
-The art you will see on the streets of New York City today reflect styles that might include Latin-American-inspired political murals and stencil art, Asian cartoons, variations of high-brow art, homage to the hip-hop style of old, and more.
+The art you will see on the streets of New York City today reflect styles that might include Latin-American-inspired political murals and stencil art, Asian cartoons, variations of high-brow art, an homage to the hip-hop style of old, and more.

 In the wake of a tidal wave of gentrification transforming New York City at alarming speeds, the status of street art has also become a tricky subject matter to discuss.
 Although street murals are celebrated as the beautification of urban settings, it has also come to be dreaded as harbingers of money and affluent transplants moving into neighborhoods, of displacement, and of cultural appropriation for commerce and real estate development.
 Nonetheless, street art in NYC continues to be thought-provoking and pleasing to the eye.

 Queens has a rich tradition of street art and in several neighborhoods, you’ll find yourself an abundance of art to dazzle your pupils.
 Here are two of the best Queens locations to do just that: